Eligibility requirements for a $40,000 personal loan

 - Compare lenders: Find two or three lenders that offer the terms you are looking for so you can compare their offers.
 Understand their interest rates, lending requirements and if there are any origination fees or prepayment penalties.

 - Get prequalified: Many lenders allow you to get prequalified so you can have an idea of what loan terms you would receive.
 You'll fill out most of the loan application, and the lender will do a soft check on your credit to determine if you qualify.
-This is a great way to see if you qualify and for what terms without affecting your credit.
+This is a great way to see what terms you can get without affecting your credit.

 - Review prequalified offers: If you've gotten prequalified with several lenders, compare the offers and see which one is best for you.
 Pay attention to the fees, interest rate, term and minimum payment.

-- Review and accept the loan: Don't assume they are the same as the terms from the prequalification.
-Go back over the amount, interest rate, term, minimum payment and any fees.
+- Review and accept the loan: Don't assume the final loan terms are the same as the terms from the prequalification.
+Go back over the amount, interest rate, term length, minimum payment and fees.
 If the terms are acceptable, go ahead and sign the loan documents and receive your funds.
 Depending on the lender, you may receive your funds in a few hours or a few days.

 Pro tip

-When shopping around, be sure to compare interest rates and fees to make sure you are getting the best deal.
-Sometimes lenders will offer a low ongoing interest rate but have a high origination fee that offsets any savings you would get.
+Be sure to compare interest rates and fees to make sure you are getting the best deal on your loan.
+Lenders may offer a low interest rate but have a high origination fee that offsets any savings.

 » RELATED: Are online loans safe?